Kreativshikkk/Data-visualization-lesson/Import dataset/Theory and task.md

 data = pd.read_csv('file_name.csv')
 ```

-And in `data` variable we'll have Dataframe object.
+And in `data` variable we'll have DataFrame object.
 We can apply boolean masks for it and:

 ```python
 ps4 = data[data['platform'] == 'PS4']
 ```

-get Dataframe for only `PS4` platform.
+get DataFrame for only `PS4` platform.
 We can also index it and get all necessary data, for example:

 ```python
 ps4_genres = data[data['platform'] == 'PS4']['genre']